 Drug-impaired driving is a problem on America’s highways.
-Like drunk driving, drugged driving is impaired driving - which means it is dangerous and illegal in all 50 States, Puerto Rico, and Washington, D.C.
-Whether the drug is legally prescribed or illegal, driving while drug-impaired poses a threat to the driver, vehicle passengers, and other road users.
+Like drunk driving, drugged driving is impaired driving - which means it is dangerous and illegal in all 50 states, Puerto Rico, and Washington, D.C. whether the drug is legally prescribed or illegal, driving while drug-impaired poses a threat to the driver, vehicle passengers, and other road users.

-NHTSA wants to spread the word about drug-impaired driving and to remind all drivers: If you are impaired by drugs and thinking about driving, pass your keys on to a sober driver.
+National Highway Traffic Safety Administration (NHTSA) wants to spread the word about drug-impaired driving and to remind all drivers: If you are impaired by drugs and thinking about driving, pass your keys on to a sober driver.

 It doesn’t matter what term is used, if a person is high, stoned, wasted, or drunk, he or she is impaired.
 Driving while impaired by any substance is illegal and can be deadly to the driver and other road users.
 It’s that simple.

-If you think driving while high won’t affect you, you are wrong: It has been proven that Tetrahydrocannabinol (THC)—the chemical responsible for most of marijuana’s psychological effects—slows reaction times, impairs cognitive performance, and makes it more difficult for drivers to keep a steady position in their lane.
+If you think driving while high won’t affect you, you are wrong.
+It has been proven that Tetrahydrocannabinol (THC)—the chemical responsible for most of marijuana’s psychological effects—slows reaction times, impairs cognitive performance, and makes it more difficult for drivers to keep a steady position in their lane.
 This is a deadly combination.

 Something as simple as cold medication or an over-the-counter sleep aid could impair your driving.
 If it does, you will be arrested for a DUI.